Damning letter details culture of abuse at Ideo, design firm behind Apple’s first mouse

 But the personal experiences described by designer George Aye could tarnish Ideo’s legacy.
 Aye worked at Ideo’s Chicago office from 2001 to 2008.
 In a letter he posted on Medium—for which he interviewed 23 people who have also worked at Ideo—he outlines a damaged culture of abuse, often grounded in systematic white supremacy.

 “I believe that without significant reform, IDEO is an unsafe workplace for women, PoC (People of Color) and WoC (Women of Color),” he writes.
 Over the next roughly 5,000 words, Aye details personal trauma, a lawsuit, and Ideo’s own hypocritical actions to demonstrate a culture of abuse—and one that Aye says company executives have been well aware of since at least 2017.
 The essay is based on anonymous interviews, and Fast Company did not independently verify the accounts.
-Ideo also declined to respond to multiple requests for comment.
+Ideo also originally declined to respond to multiple requests for comment, then sent the following statement after our story published:

+Like many organizations, IDEO is on a transformational journey which continues to evolve.
+As a leader of the design industry, we recognize the responsibility we have to drive change not only in our own organization but also across the industry as a whole.

+We know we face challenges as we look to build greater diversity and inclusion at IDEO.
+However, we do not recognize the culture described and we cannot comment on individual cases.

 Aye’s account may be read in full here.
 Below, we’ve identified a few of his most powerful stories.